adamchainz/django-mysql/docs/model_fields.rst

 .. class:: SetF(field_name)

-    You shoudl instantiate this class with the name of the field to use, and then call one of its two methods with a value to be added/removed.
+    You should instantiate this class with the name of the field to use, and then call one of its two methods with a value to be added/removed.

     Note that unlike :class:`~django.db.models.F`, you cannot chain